 The list below describes many of the types of problems that can occur.
 (We discuss each of them in more detail on our full denture longevity page.)

 a) Lost teeth / Plastic breakage

-Darbar (1994) [page references] determined that the most frequently experienced type of denture damage was tooth loss (33% of all repairs for full and partial appliances combined) followed by denture base fracture (damage of the pink plastic portion of the prosthesis).
+A study by Darbar determined that the most frequently experienced type of denture damage was tooth loss (33% of all repairs for full and partial appliances combined), followed by denture base fracture (damage to the pink plastic portion of a prosthesis).

-Repair, and therefore extension of a damaged partial's life span, is frequently possible and even commonplace.
+Making a repair, and therefore extending the life span of a damaged partial, is frequently possible and even commonplace.

 How long can a repair last?